 But TCC is *expensive* – compared to what you’re used to paying.

-While you’re employed (and as a retiree/annuitant) you pay 28% of your FEHB premiums.
-That means that the government picks up the remaining 72%.
+While you’re employed (and as a retiree/annuitant) the government pays a portion of your FEHB premiums.
+This portion is usually around 72%, but it depends on which plan and options you choose.
+The amount you pay for your FEHB premiums is much smaller, typically around 28%.
 When you go on TCC, you now pay 102% of your premiums.
 (That 2% is an extra administrative cost for TCC)

 Each plan and premium is different – but you get the picture… TCC is not cheap.

-But in my experience, even though TCC is expensive, it is nothing compared to what you would pay for comparable benefits under you own individual plan or through a smaller group plan.
+But in my experience, even though TCC is expensive, it is nothing compared the cost you would pay for comparable benefits under your own individual plan or through a smaller group plan.
+You just can’t beat FEHB in terms of what it covers.
+You might be able to get less expensive plans on your own, but they won’t cover as much as FEHB.

-I’ve helped clients evaluate their health insurance options before… we can’t even get near the cost of FEHB-TCC and for much lower benefit levels.
+I’ve helped clients evaluate their health insurance options before… we can’t even get near the cost of FEHB-TCC for comparable coverage.

 To learn more about TCC and FEHB… check out the FEHB handbook on Temporary Continuation of Coverage